 Bass Performance Hall

 The world-renowned Bass Performance Hall is the permanent home to the Fort Worth Symphony Orchestra, Texas Ballet Theater, Fort Worth Opera and the Van Cliburn International Piano Competition.
-Performances in the Hall run year-round while free, docent-led tours are offered select Saturdays at 10:30 a.m.
+Performances in the Hall run year-round while free, docent-led tours are offered on select Saturdays at 10:30 a.m.

 Go Horned Frogs! at Texas Christian University Football Game